fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 ![mds_plot](geo_image_2.png)

-### What does this plot actually show us?
+## What does this plot actually show us?

 In the plotted figure above, we have created a visual representation of the pairwise distance between texts (where distance is represented by X and Y coordinates in a 2-dimensional plane).

-In looking at this figure, the values on the X and the Y axis are not substantively meaningful on their own, i.e. the 1961 South African Constitution having a coordinate value of (0.01, -0.45) doesn't tell us anything.
-Rather, what we care about here is the **distance between** the 1961 South African Constitution and any other constitution on the 2-D coordinate plane, e.g. the 1955 Constitution from Liberia or the 1964 Constitution from Zambia.
-This plot shows us that the South African Constitution is more similar to the 1955 Liberian Constitution than the 1964 Zambian Constitution.
+Let's look at the values on the X and the Y axis.
+These coordinates are not substantively meaningful: e.g. that the 1961 South African Constitution has a coordinate value of (0.01, -0.45) doesn't tell us anything useful about the South African Constitution.

+Rather, what we care about here is the **distance between** the 1961 South African Constitution and any other constitution on this plane, like the 1955 Constitution from Liberia or the 1964 Constitution from Zambia.

+What this plot shows is that the South African Constitution is **more similar** to the 1955 Liberian Constitution than the 1964 Zambian Constitution.

 So it is the **distance between coordinate values** -- rather than the coordinate values themselves -- which provide substantive meaning.

+---

-### Clustering texts based on distance
+## Clustering texts based on distance

 One way to explore the corpus is to cluster texts into discrete groups of similar texts.